VMarando/terraform-capstone/README.md

 - **Security Group Management**: Define and control access to deployed resources.
 - **Modular Infrastructure**: Reusable Terraform modules for EC2, S3, VPC, and more.

-## **Training IT Staff**

-In addition to automating cloud deployments, this project is designed to **train IT staff** on how to use **Terraform** to provision and manage AWS resources.
-IT staff will learn how to:

-- Automate and scale cloud deployments using **Terraform**.
-- Customize infrastructure based on business requirements.
-- Manage cloud resources securely and efficiently.

 ## **Conclusion**

 This project provides a practical solution for **automating cloud infrastructure management** using **Terraform**.
 It not only streamlines the deployment process but also equips **IT staff** with the skills and tools needed to manage and scale cloud resources effectively.
 Through modular configurations and training materials, the project empowers businesses to manage their cloud infrastructure more efficiently.